 These days, Arabic script is also often used for decorative purposes throughout the Muslim world because of its stylised form and flowing writing style.

 Discover different Arabic courses Melbourne here on Superprof.

 The Origins of the Arabic Alphabet

-Heavily influenced by the Aramaic alphabet, written Arabic (by which we mean, in this context, Literary Arabic and not dialectal Arabic, nor spoken) appeared for the first time in the 5th century in Syria.
-However, the Arabic language had already existed in spoken form for several centuries and was steadily attracting new speakers.
+Heavily influenced by the Aramaic alphabet, written Arabic (in this context, we mean literary Arabic rather than the spoken form or Arabic dialects) appeared for the first time in 512 CE in Syria.
+In terms of the history of world languages, particularly those that are still in use, written Arabic is relatively recent — especially when you consider languages like Tamil (believed to have originated in written form in 2500 BCE), Sanskrit (2000 BCE), Greek (1500 BCE), Chinese (1250 BCE), Hebrew (1000 BCE) and Latin (75 BCE).
+The Arabic language had already existed in spoken form for several centuries and was steadily attracting new speakers.
 Little by little, the language became more important and overtook Aramaic, the last traces of which faded in the 4th century.

 The alphabet, however, was quickly deemed too simple, not accounting for the many unique features of spoken Arabic.
 So, even though written Arabic doesn't generally use diacritical marks (accents), Arabic writers at the time adopted the dot and the hamza.
 Furthermore, the original 22 letters of the Arabic alphabet became 28 letters through the course of natural evolutionary processes in the language.
 In the 8th century, Arabic grammarians reorganized the alphabet of the language to facilitate study of it.